 Portfolio rebalancing is the process of periodically realigning your portfolio to achieve a desired, predetermined asset mix.

 Your investment portfolio asset mix is determined based on several characteristics specific to your financial situation.
-Some of these are: age, income, risk appetite, and expenses.
+Some of these are age, income, risk appetite, and expenses.
 Working with you, your asset manager will determine a target asset allocation, which is how your portfolio should optimally be balanced between equities (stocks) and fixed income (bonds).
 Although this is easy to achieve when the assets are initially invested, asset values fluctuate over time, altering the portfolio’s asset mix.
-When one asset class outperforms the other, the result is a higher than desired weight of that asset class in the overall portfolio.
+When one asset class outperforms the other, the result is higher than the desired weight of that asset class in the overall portfolio.
 (The importance of asset allocation is discussed in a previous article, which can be found here.)

 Consider the following situation: you begin by investing your money in a balanced portfolio with a 60% stocks – 40% bonds asset mix.
 This is the target asset allocation for your portfolio.
 Now let’s assume that the stocks in your portfolio outperform bonds and therefore increase in value quicker than the bonds, all else being equal.
 As a result, your portfolio asset allocation is now 75% stocks – 25% bonds.
-In order to bring the portfolio back to its target asset mix you’ll need to rebalance by selling a portion of your stocks and using the proceeds to buy bonds.
+In order to bring the portfolio back to its target asset mix, you’ll need to rebalance by selling a portion of your stocks and using the proceeds to buy bonds.
 This process restores the portfolio to its target allocation of 60% stocks – 40% bonds.

 Portfolio rebalancing and risk management